Tuesdays with Morrie (film): Production and release

 The film was produced by Oprah Winfrey's Harpo Films.
 After reading the memoir, Winfrey promoted it on her television show and lobbied for the film rights.
 Albom doubted the film would be made: "There are no car crashes, no explosions, no intricate terrorist plots.
 It's just two people talking.
 What producer in their right mind would want to take that on?"

-The producers did believe that a straight adaptation of the memoir would be "limp and static", so the story was changed to place more emphasis on Albom, including scenes with his girlfriend and at his workplace.
-According to executive producer Kate Forte, director Mick Jackson was inspired by the German action film Run Lola Run to quicken the film's pace.
+The producers believed that a straight adaptation of the memoir would be "limp and static", so the story was changed to place more emphasis on Albom, including scenes with his girlfriend and at his workplace.
+According to executive producer Kate Forte, director Mick Jackson was inspired by the German film Run Lola Run to quicken the film's pace.
 Filming took place in Los Angeles and Santa Clarita, California.

 Tuesdays with Morrie aired on ABC on December 5, 1999, as part of the "Oprah Winfrey Presents" series.

 Reception

-The review aggregator Rotten Tomatoes give it a 71% rating based on 7 reviews.
-Fred Topel from About.com says, "Movie of the week with film caliber performances".
-Common Sense Media Editors states, "Oprah Winfrey presents a three-hanky weepfest".